 How I came to photograph artist Charles Dwyer’s home was really quite simple.
 Milwaukee artist and friend Faythe Levine, and a few others suggested I take a look at his place.
 But before reaching out, I had the pleasure of meeting him by chance one afternoon (as so happens in this small city sometimes).
 And that was that.
-Kismet it might have been, but the truth is, I was extremely lucky, realizing after the fact that Charles doesn’t exactly open up his home to strangers.
+Coincidence it might have been, but the truth is, I was extremely lucky, realizing after the fact that Charles doesn’t exactly open up his home to strangers.
 And for good reason, his home is a tangible amalgamation of his hard work from the last 30 years of his life.
-If one’s home can reflect who they are, then Charles’ home reflects a youthful man with a lust for life, a deep respect and understanding of art, an incredible eye for beauty and design, a sense of humor and above all an appreciation for nature and humanity.
+If one’s home can reflect who they are, then Charles’ home reflects a youthful man with a lust for life, a deep respect and understanding of art, an incredible eye for beauty and design, a sense of humor and above all, an appreciation for nature and humanity.
 In other words, there truly is something special going on here.

 As a multi media artist with incredible talent in several mediums, like photography, set building and set design, printmaking and painting, Charles takes full advantage of every inch of studio space allotted to him.
 Though having studied fine art at the Milwaukee School of Art (now MIAD), it wasn’t until he landed a 12 year job with a Wisconsin restoration company that he truly delved into art and art history.
 The job gave him the opportunity to travel in his early adult years and sink his teeth into what would be a career as a successful artist.
 “I learned so much about decorative painting, gold leafing, stenciling and faux finishing.
 I learned how to paint and the history behind it,” he explains.